wazzu-racing/LapSim/README.md

 - **Nikolai Bogdev** - Vehicle Dynamics Lead WR26
 - **Jacob McKee** - Vehicle Dynamics Lead WR27

-## Functionality
+## Process

 ### Overview

 The overall logic of the LapSim is actually relatively simple.
-In this section I will go through (very broadly) the process that the LapSim executes to compute a lap time, from the very beginning to the end.
+In this overview section I will go through (very broadly) the process that the LapSim executes to compute a lap time, from the very beginning to the end.

 **1 - Generating the Car Model**